AZZ (AZZ)

 Outbound Investments

-- In July 2025, AZZ acquired Canton Galvanizing, LLC, expanding its metal coating capabilities and galvanizing network.
+- In July 2025, AZZ acquired Canton Galvanizing, LLC to expand its metal coatings presence in the Midwest region of the United States.

 Capital Expenditures